patrickkfkan/patreon-dl/README.md

 const signal = new AbortSignal(); // optional const logger = new MyLogger(); // optional - see Logger section const campaign = await PatreonDownloader.getCampaign('johndoe', signal, logger);

+// Sometimes a creator is identified only by user ID, in which case you would do this:
+// const campaign = await PatreonDownloader.getCampaign({ userId: '80821958' }, signal, logger);

 const tiers = campaign.rewards;
 tiers.forEach((tier) => {
   console.log(`${tier.id} - ${tier.title}`);